 A short introduction to the scripting, handicapping and momentum beliefs

 The most conspicuous type of evidence comes in the shape of game play videos shared via YouTube, Twitch or similar channels.
 We have looked into numerous YouTube videos allegedly portraying evidence.
 A lot of them show bugs and glitches, which happen to decide the outcome of a match.
-EA as a software company is of course at blame for building a faulty game, it’s hard to defend the claim that the mere existence of bugs and glitches proves that the game is manipulated on purpose.
+EA as a software company is of course at blame for building a faulty game, but that just doesn’t justify the claim that the mere existence of such bugs and glitches indicates or proves that the game is manipulated on purpose.
 While we can’t rule that the ball was allowed to pass through the keeper’s hand or changed course due to scripting, we cannot rule out the option that these events simply were the product of software bugs.
 Therefore, their mere existence doesn’t work as evidence.

 Home made experiments

 Another recurring type of alleged evidence is home-made experiments.
 Typically, people have conducted small, statistical surveys which they interpret as confirmations of something suspicious.
 We have seen quite a few of these over the years, and have written some quite entertaining reviews.

 If anything, these experiments show how easy it is to produce statistics which in reality is complete and utterly bollocks and yet appears credible to the casual reader.

-There are few positive things to say about these experiments, as they fail on just about all parameters of scientific method.
+There are few positive things to say about these experiments, as they fail on just about all aspects of scientificness.
 A typical problem is that people study their own matches, which of course involves a huge risk of influencing the result with your own bias.
-Another typical problem is sample size.
+Another typical problem is using clearly insufficient samples.
 Last but not least, we have seen some grave examples of studies, where the conclusion was a product of the observer’s personal bias.
 That type of information of course qualify as evidence either.doesn’t

 Information released by EA

-A third group of evidence that we have seen repeatedly is information originating from EA, which then is interpreted or edited into the manipulation narrative.
+A third group of evidence that we have seen repeatedly is information originating from EA, which then is interpreted or edited to fit with the manipulation narrative.
 This broad category includes pieces of source code, patent applications, academic papers, presentations and even TV ads.

-A recurring problem with this information is that is rests on the assumption that EA suddenly admitted that scripting, momentum and handicapping exists after having denied it for ages.
+A recurring problem with this information is that is rests on the unlikely assumption that EA inadvertedly and suddenly has admitted that scripting, momentum and handicapping exists after having denied it for ages.
 Another recurring problem is that people in general are so convinced about the correctness of their conclusion that they completely ignore alternative interpretations, even though they in most cases are completely obvious.

 An old example is the match intensity table.